mjs2430/design/content/email/layouts/sample3.md

 ---
-title: "email sample atom "
+title: "email sample layout"
-description: "a template example"
+description: "a layout example"
-menu: atoms
+menu: layouts

 ---

 To add text you can simply type it.
 Markdown will convert it to HTML for you.
 Below is some examples of headers using Markdown.